buyayub/buyayub.github.io/_posts/2022-12-03-quine_on_what.md

 <details markdown="block" class="pn_note">
 <summary markdown="span"> Personal Note </summary>

-Is it different?
-I ask this because I'm wondering if saying "Admitting McX believes something exists means that it must exist", is different from saying "Something exists if we say it doesn't, because we refer to it."
-If it is, then it's clearly erroneous because admitting McX believes something, doesn't mean he references that something, it references his belief in relation to something.
+This is addressed towards the end of the paper, ironically.

 </details>

-He goes on later to basically say "Non-being must in some sense be, otherwise what is it that there is not?", which is going back to what I explained before.
+Quine goes on later to basically say of McX's belief that "Non-being must in some sense be, otherwise what is it that there is not?", which is going back to what I explained before.

 He calls this idea of something existing by virtue of being referenced as "<abbr class="pn_ann"><button class="mark">Plato's beard</button><button class="dfn"><span markdown="span">Because it dulls the blade of Occam's razor.</span></button></abbr>"